We Only Represent Clients In Michigan

 All of this information is necessary when filling out the request for a driver’s license restoration hearing with the Secretary of State.
 Ensuring that the evaluation accurately reflects the individual’s recovery progress and commitment to sobriety is essential for a successful license restoration.

 Completing the substance abuse evaluation process is a crucial step in regaining your driving privileges in Michigan.
-By understanding the evaluation criteria, working with a certified evaluator, and following through with recommended treatments, you can demonstrate your commitment to sobriety and readiness for a fresh start.
+You demonstrate your commitment to sobriety and readiness for a fresh start by learning the evaluation criteria, working with a certified evaluator, and following through with recommended treatments.
 Remember, the quality of your evaluation and the thoroughness of your preparation can make a significant difference in the outcome of your license restoration hearing.